 - Carry them back for up to one year and set against profit made from the previous 12 months’ trade

 - Carry them forward and set against trading profits in future years

 One of the perks you can enjoy as a company director is the ability to pay yourself a combination of salary and dividends.
 By doing this, you can get substantial savings when it comes to National Insurance Contributions.

 Timing is crucial when issuing dividends, especially if you’re a higher rate taxpayer.
 If you delay your dividend payment until the new tax year, you could give yourself an additional 12 months to pay the extra tax due.

-If you take money out of your business as a director’s loan, you won’t be charged interest on anything with a value of £10,000 or below – as long as you pay it back within nine months of the end of your accounting period.
-If you don’t, you’ll need to pay 25% of the loan to HMRC as Corporation Tax.
+If you take money out of your business as a director’s loan, you won’t be charged interest on anything with a value of £10,000 or below.
+However if you have a directors loan outstanding at year end, that you do not repay within 9 months of the company year end, you’ll need to pay an S455 charge at 32.5% of the loan balance to HMRC with your Corporation Tax.
 HMRC have a useful guide to director's loans and the appropriate actions for each scenario.

 If you decide to sell one of your assets, you could avoid paying Capital Gains Tax if you reinvest the money you receive in something else – known as rollover relief.
 This only works if you buy your new item within four years of you selling the old one.

 We hope this guide has managed to shed some light on the different ways you can minimise your tax liability as a limited company contractor.
 If you want a bit more advice, then help is close at hand.